confetti-framework/docs/request.md

 <a name="accessing-the-request"></a>
 ## Accessing The Request

 In the parameter from a controller you get a `inter.Request` instance.
 From the request you can view all information that has been sent to you.
-Think for example of cookies, headers, body and query parameters.
+Think for example of ~~cookies~~, headers, body and query parameters.

     package controller